hessius/HFNOsplitter/README.md

 ## Thanks to

-### [3Dverkstan](http://3dverkstan.se) for provididng their time, effort, expertise and printers for this project.
+### [3Dverkstan](http://3dverkstan.se) for providing their time, effort, expertise and printers for this project.
 Without them none of this would have happened.

 All the online communities, doctors, nurses and medical technicians who have provided their input and knowledge into every step of this process.